-In Count IV of the First Amended Complaint, the Secretary alleges that FCE breached its fiduciary duties of loyalty and prudence, in violation of 29 U.S.C. §§ 1104(a)(1)(A)-(B), and engaged in prohibited self-dealing with Plan assets, in violation of 29

-U.S.C. § 1106(b)(1), by "retain[ing] payments from Plan service providers and fail[ing] to forward them to the Plan as required by Chimes DC, and receiv[ing] compensation in relation to FCE's management of Plan assets that was not disclosed to Chimes."
-Count II FCE further alleges that "received consideration for its own personal accounts" from these transactions, in violation of 29 U.S.C. § 1106(b)(3).
-Like in Counts I and II.
-Count IV also alleges that Beckman and Porter are liable for these violations because thev "knowingly participated in the violations of FCE with respect to the payments received in connection with Plan asset transactions," pursuant to 29 U.S.C. § 1132(a)(5).
+In Count IV of the First Amended Complaint, the Secretary alleges that FCE breached its fiduciary duties of loyalty and prudence, in violation of 29 U.S.C. §§ 1104(a)(1)(A)-(B), engaged in prohibited selfdealing with Plan assets, in violation of 29 U.S.C. § 1106(b)(1), by "retain[ing] payments from Plan service providers and fail[ing] to forward them to the Plan as required by Chimes DC, and receiv[ing] compensation in relation FCE's to management of Plan assets that was not disclosed to Chimes."
+Count II further alleges that FCE "received consideration for its own personal accounts" from these transactions, in violation of 29 U.S.C. § 1106(b)(3).
+Like in Counts I and II, Count IV also alleges that Beckman and Porter are liable for these violations because they "knowingly participated in the violations of FCE with respect to the received payments connection with Plan asset transactions," pursuant to 29 U.S.C. § 1132(a)(5).

 In support of their Motion to Dismiss, the FCE Defendants argue that "Count IV fails because FCE is contractually entitled to receive payments from other service providers and did not control plan assets."
-They contend that FCE could not have breached any of its obligations under ERISA by receiving payments from service providers because "[t]he Fee Schedule incorporated bv reference in the Complaint expressly provides that FCE may receive payments and commissions from the Plan's insurers and other service providers."
+They contend that FCE could not have breached any of its obligations under ERISA bv receiving payments from service providers because "[t]he Fee Schedule incorporated by reference in the Complaint expressly provides that FCE may receive payments and commissions from the Plan's insurers and other service providers."
 Additionally, they argue that Count IV must fail "because the third party payments to FCE were not Plan assets," but "were made by the Plan's third party service providers to FCE in accordance with the Fee Disclosure statement."

-In this case, the Secretary alleges that "[i]n connection with the Plan's contracts with the service providers, the FCE Defendants caused FCE to receive rebates, commissions, and other payments from the providers." service Additionally, the Secretary alleges that "FCE exercised its fiduciary authority and control over the Plan's contracts with other service providers to compensation increase its through undisclosed commissions, fees and other payments."
-The Secretary further alleges that "Chimes DC and FCE had agreed that, with a few specific exceptions, any commissions or rebates paid by the Plan service providers to FCE should be forwarded to the Plan," but "[c]ontrary to this agreement," "FCE failed to forward all payments that it received from service providers to the Plan," "caus[ing] losses to the Plan."
+In this case, the Secretary alleges that "[i]n connection with the Plan's contracts with the service providers, the FCE Defendants caused FCE receive to rebates. commissions, and other payments from the service providers."
+Additionally, the Secretary alleges that "FCE exercised its fiduciary authority and control over the Plan's contracts with other service providers to increase compensation through undisclosed commissions, fees and other payments."
+The Secretary further alleges that "Chimes DC and FCE had agreed that, with a few specific exceptions, commissions or rebates paid by the Plan service providers to FCE should be forwarded to the Plan," but "[c]ontrary to this agreement," "FCE failed to forward payments that it received from service providers to the Plan," "caus[ing] losses to the Plan."
 Id. at ¶ 47-48, 53.
-"Congress intended ERISA's responsibility fiduciary codify provisions the to common law of trusts."
-Griggs v.
+"Congress intended ERISA's fiduciary responsibility codify the provisions to of trusts." common law Griggs v.
 E.I.
 DuPont de Nemours & Co., 237 F.3d 371, 380 (4th Cir.
 2001) (citing Firestone Tire & Rubber Co. v.
 Bruch, 489 U.S. 101, 110, 109 S. Ct.
 948, 103 L. Ed.
 2d 80 (1989)).
-The duty of loyalty under trust law includes a "strict prohibition against selfdealing."
-French v.
-Wachovia Bank, N.A., 722 F.3d 1079, 1085 (7th Cir.
+The duty of loyalty under trust law includes a "strict prohibition against self-dealing."
+French Wachovia Bank, N.A., 722 F.3d 1079, 1085 (7th Cir.
 2013).
 This prohibition applies whether or not the self-dealing results in profits drawn from the trust itself or paid by a third party.
-Id.

-(citing Restatement (Third) of Trusts § 78 cmt. d(1) ("A trustee engages in self-dealing and therefore normally violates the duty of loyalty by personally accepting from a third person any . . . compensation for an act done by the trustee in connection with the administration of the trust.")).
+Id. (citing Restatement (Third) of Trusts § 78 cmt. d(1) ("A engages in selftrustee therefore dealing and normally violates the duty of loyalty by personally accepting from a third person any . . . compensation for an act done by the trustee in connection with the administration of the trust.")).